 Tips for packing for your holiday:

-- Don’t pack much, the shopping is great and you will probably come back with too much
+- Don’t pack much, the shopping is great, and you will probably come back with too much

-- Pack light clothing: t-shirts and long shorts, long skirts, button-up tops are best for easy removal.
-Natural fibres and casual clothing are best to keep you cool for hot, tropical destinations.
+- Pack light clothing: t-shirts and long shorts, long skirts, and button-up tops are best for easy removal.
+Natural fibers and casual clothing are best to keep you cool for hot, tropical destinations.
 You may refer to the links on weather conditions above for your destination to help you pack accordingly.

-- Malls, restaurants and night spots are all air-conditioned, so you can dress up when you go out.
+- Malls, restaurants, and night spots are all air-conditioned, so you can dress up when you go out.

-- Cover-up is necessary to keep scars out of the sun: make sure you have your hats, sunscreen, scarves.
+- Cover-up is necessary to keep scars out of the sun: make sure you have your hats, sunscreen, and scarves.